 One last thing to consider is how you are going to eat while renovating a kitchen.
 We made a makeshift kitchen in the basement.
 Where there is an outlet there is a way to cook.
 I am most thankful for my sous vide immersion circulator as not only can you make great food unlike other electrical appliances there is very little to clean up afterwards.
 If I thought my kitchen sink was bad try washing dishes in a bathroom sink.

-This cake recipe will be featured on the International Sous Vide Association showcase coming up in March.
+This cake recipe will be featured on The ISVA showcase coming up in March.
 Don’t forget to tune in.

 What a chore but it’s going to be MARVELOUS when it’s complete.
 I can’t wait to visit and see it in person.